History of Easter Island in Timeline

 In 1979, Decree Law No. 2885 was enacted to grant individual land titles to regular holders on Easter Island.

-1982: Population in 1982
+1982: Population Census

-1984: Sergio Rapu Haoa appointed governor
+1984: Sergio Rapu Haoa becomes governor

-On April 1, 1986, Law No. 18,502 was enacted, establishing a special fuel subsidy in Easter Island.
+On April 1, 1986, Law No. 18,502 was enacted establishing a special fuel subsidy for Easter Island.
+The law stated that the subsidy "may not exceed in each product 3.5 monthly tax units per cubic meter", payable directly or through tax imputation.

-1987: Re-opening of Mataveri International Airport
+1987: Mataveri International Airport Re-opened

 1995: UNESCO names Easter Island a World Heritage Site